eaglesakura/flutter_armyknife/route_lifecycle_detector/README.md

 void showDialogSafely(BuildContext context) {
   final lifecycle = RouteLifecycle.of(context);

-  if (lifecycle == RouteLifecycle.active) {
+  if (lifecycle is RouteLifecycleActive && lifecycle.isForeground) {
-    // Display dialog only when Route is at foreground showDialog(
+    // Display dialog only when Route is at foreground and app is in foreground showDialog(
       context: context,
       builder: (_) => AlertDialog(title: Text('Safely Displayed')),
     );
   } else {
-    // Delay display when Route is inactive print('Route is inactive, delaying dialog display');
+    // Delay display when Route is inactive or app is in background print('Route is inactive or app is in background, delaying dialog display');
   }
 }
 ```